 Do you have a tentative idea about the way forward for the WKCD’s performing arts activities?

 I believe a new course should be chartered for the WKCD.
 Our traditional idea of art used to be one of passive enjoyment, but there has been a growing emphasis in recent years on audience participation.
 The public are no longer happy with just buying a ticket and going to a show, they are far more seasoned and look for opportunities to learn through participation.
 I would think twice about using the term “education” as it suggests a single-track approach.
 I prefer the term “learning and participation”, because it describes more aptly the diverse and interactive learning and participative experiences of an audience.
 In fact, this is already an established trend as more and more performance venues are emerging as places where audiences can participate and learn.
 We have yet to determine the detailed positioning of the WKCD’s performing arts venues, but personally I would like to see the WKCD emerging as a destination that combines art appreciation with learning and participation, rather than just a place for art consumption.
+In response to this dominant trend, how would you develop the necessary hardware and software in such a way that we can better meet the need for cultivating the younger generation?

 In terms of planning, we can reserve more space in our facilities for learning and participation.
 At this moment, such amenities are simply inadequate.
 Regarding software development, we need to organise more activities, such as workshops and awareness programmes before and after each show.
 In this way, performing arts will take on greater meaning than just a simple act of consumption.
 This may not be a new concept, but I believe that the WKCD will provide an opportunity to put these ideas to work. |